FutureGadgetLaboratory-FGL/Logic_Builder/Basic/PROBLEMS.md

 ### 19. Write a program to print the palindrome of a string.

 ### 20. Write a program to print the reverse of a number.

+### 21. Input side and print the area of the square.